fauznandri/yaudahsearch/README.md

 ## How to Install
 - git clone https://github.com/fauznandri/yaudahsearch.git
 - extract collection-index-qrels.zip using 'extract here'
+- pip install -r requirements.txt
+- python manage.py runserver

 ## NOTE ##
 The initialization will take time as it will run the indexing and train the letor everytime it initializes.
+Estimated time is about ~10 minutes.